RoboJackets/robocup-software/rj_gameplay/README.md

 framework](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.1972&rep=rep1&type=pdf)
 proposed by CMDragons:

-Skill  - atomic robot behavior, behavior tree + Python wrapper for ROS action (e.g. Move, Kick)

-Tactic - one single role in a play, which handles complex single robot behavior (e.g. Goalie, Receiver, Waller)
+Skill (`rj_gameplay/skill/`)

+Atomic robot behavior which consists of a behavior tree and calls a ROS action.
+Examples:
+* Move
+* Kick

+Tactic (`rj_gameplay/tactic/`)

+Handles complex single robot behavior.
+Think of as one role in a play.
+Examples:
+* Goalie
+* Receiver
+* Waller

+Play (`rj_gameplay/play/`)

-Play   - multi-robot behavior, gets potential roles from a list of at least 6 tactics and assigns them as it sees fit (e.g. Basic Defense)
+Handles multi-robot behavior.
+Gets potential roles from a list of >=6 tactics, then assigns them as it sees fit.
+Examples:
+* Basic Defense

 ## File detail

+`rj_gameplay/gameplay_node.py`

-`rj_gameplay/gameplay_node.py` - ROS node that links gameplay to the C++ side of our codebase.
-Gets world\_state and status of all robots, sends motion commands to ROS.
-(This second function will be replaced by Action Server once we have it.)
+ROS node that links gameplay to the C++ side of our codebase.
+Gets world\_state and status of all robots, and sends motion commands to ROS.
+(This second function will be replaced by ROS Actions soon.)

+`stp/coordinator.py`

-`stp/coordinator.py`           - The coordinator is responsible for using SituationAnalyzer to select the best play to run, calling tick() on the play to get the list of skills, then ticking all of the resulting skills.
+Uses SituationAnalyzer to select the best play to run, calling tick() on the play to get the list of skills, then ticking all of the resulting skills.

+`stp/basic_play_selector.py`

-`stp/basic_play_selector.py`   - One-to-one mapping of the situation from SituationAnalyzer to a play to run.
-(Simple Python dict at the top of this file achieves that.)
+One-to-one mapping of the situation from SituationAnalyzer to a play to run.
+Simple Python dict at the top of this file achieves that.
+(We would like to add multiple play options per situation, in a cost function manner of course.)

+`stp/global_parameters.py`

-`stp/global_parameters.py`     - A client for the C++-side global
+Client for the C++-side global parameter server.
-parameter server.
 Allows us to share constants between C++ nodes and gameplay.
 After creating this class, global parameters will be available as globals in the global\_parameters module.

+`stp/local_parameters.py`

-`stp/local_parameters.py`      - Python-side params exist here.
+Python-side params exist here.
 Allows sharing constants between different gameplay files.
+Both param files unused as of right now.

+`stp/rc.py`

-`stp/rc.py`                    - Data structures for RoboCup (e.g. Robot,
+Common data structures (e.g. Robot, Ball, WorldState).

-Ball, WorldState)
+`stp/testing.py`

-`stp/testing.py`               - Testing `rc.py`'s data structures.
+Testing data structures in `rc.py`.